AIHubCentral/docs/assets/RVC/Cloud/Applio Cloud.md

 - **LocalTunnel (No Account, Password Protected):** Select "LocalTunnel" and run the cell.
 Copy the `Local Tunnel Password` and use it on the generated link.
 - **Horizon (Fast, Requires Account & ID):** Go to the [Horizon Dashboard](https://hrzn.run/dashboard/), copy your ID, paste it into the `Token` field, and run the cell.

-!!!danger Note:
-The server runs in the foreground.
-If you stop the cell or close the Lightning.AI site, the server will shut down.
-Keep the cell running to use the program.
-!!!

-**8.** Accessing Files manually: Find the **Teamspace Drive** button on the right sidebar and click it.
+- Accessing Files manually: Find the **Teamspace Drive** button on the right sidebar and click it.
 The path to Applio is `Studio > this_studio > Applio > Applio`.
 You can drag, drop, and download files directly from here.

 <img src="/img/cloud-services/lightning-ai-img/teamspace-drive.png" alt="LightningAI Teamspace Drive" width="500">

-**9.** Opening the TensorBoard: Find the TensorBoard icon on the right sidebar, click it, and start it to monitor your training visually.
+- Opening the TensorBoard: Find the TensorBoard icon on the right sidebar, click it, and start it to monitor your training visually.

 <img src="/img/cloud-services/lightning-ai-img/tensorboard.png" alt="LightningAI TensorBoard" width="500">

-**10.** Opening the notebook: If you want to go back to the code view, simply click on the `Jupyter` icon on the right sidebar.
+- Opening the notebook: If you want to go back to the code view, simply click on the `Jupyter` icon on the right sidebar.

 <img src="/img/cloud-services/lightning-ai-img/jupyter.png" alt="LightningAI Jupyter" width="500">
-***
-#### <u>Maintenance</u>

-**11.** Deleting Everything: If you need to update Applio or start fresh, you can run the final cell in the notebook, "Delete everything".
+- **Maintenance:** If you need to update the Program or start fresh, you can run the final cell in the notebook, "Delete everything".
 This will remove all downloaded files and configurations from your persistent storage, allowing for a clean installation by re-following the notebook with perhaps a changed branch variable.

 ***